Malak, Northern Territory: History

 A 2012 proposal saw the Northern Territory Government set aside lands adjacent to Sanderson Middle School in Malak as a site for a future GP Super Clinic to relieve demand for General practitioner services in the area.
 Despite receiving bi-partisan support from both sides of the Legislative Assembly, as of February 2013, no further commitment had been made on funding the proposal.

 Present day

 Malak is a residential area with extensive parklands and community facilities.
 The development of the suburb primarily occurred during the 1970s and 1980s.

-Major features of the area include three schools, Darwin Adventist School, Malak Primary School and Sanderson Middle School (formerly Sanderson High School).
+Major features of the area include three schools, Darwin Adventist School, Malak Primary School and Sanderson High School.
 The suburb is also home to the Northern Territory divisional headquarters of the Australian Red Cross.